Ashwinkumar-R/Monitoring/README.md

 # Monitoring

-Docker based monitoring using Prometheus and Grafana Docker file is written to be in compatible with MacOS mapping to internal host.
+Docker based monitoring using Prometheus and Grafana.
+Docker file is written to be in compatible with MacOS mapping to internal host.

 # Start